- Flexible distance learning without compulsory attendance at Germany's largest university

 How does online study at IU work?

-In the Aviation Management distance learning programme at IU International University, there is no compulsory attendance - you learn continuously from home, in the library of your choice or wherever you can learn best.
+In the Industrial Engineering and Management distance learning programme at IU International University, there is no compulsory attendance - you learn continuously from home, in the library of your choice or wherever you can learn best.

 You take your modules and courses when you want.
 This means that you can usually arrange your study plan and semester schedule flexibly yourself.

-Central to the IU distance learning program are your interactive learning scripts.
+Central to the IU distance learning programme are your interactive learning scripts.
 You receive the scripts in printed form as well as digitally as a PDF and for your tablet.
-The smart IU Learn app gives you access to both the scripts for your Aviation Management degree program and scripts from all other distance learning programs at IU.
+The smart app IU Learn gives you access to the scripts for your Industrial Engineering and Management Industry 4.0 degree programme as well as scripts from all other distance learning programmes at IU.

-You can also access supplemental materials, such as videos, through myCampus, IU's online campus.
-You can exchange information with your lecturers and fellow students in live virtual formats, for example, via the interactive courses.
+You can also access additional materials, such as videos, via myCampus, IU's online campus.
+You can exchange information with your lecturers and fellow students in virtual live formats, for example, about the interactive courses.

 And exams?
 If you wish, you can write them as online exams.
-You can take an online exam around the clock as soon as you feel sufficiently prepared for the subject matter.
-Alternatively, you can write the exam at one of the IU's numerous exam centers throughout Germany.
+You can take an online exam around the clock as soon as you feel sufficiently prepared for the course material.
+Alternatively, you can take the exam at one of the IU's numerous exam centres throughout Germany.